Disability discrimination law: employment rights

 - the physical features of an employer’s premises

-Another important protection is that the law also outlaws disability-related harassment (or bullying) against people with disabilities in the workplace - that is unwanted behaviour, whether intended or not, that is related to disability and which causes feelings such as offence, humiliation or hurt.
+Another important protection is that the law also outlaws disability-related harassment (or bullying) against people with disabilities in the workplace.
+This is unwanted behaviour, whether intended or not, that is related to disability and which causes feelings such as offence, humiliation or hurt.

 It can include behaviour such as name-calling, making fun of a person’s disability or making fun of people with disabilities generally.

 Reasonable adjustments in the workplace

 There is a special form of disability discrimination that occurs where an employer is under a duty to make reasonable adjustments for a particular job applicant or employee with a disability and fails to keep to it.

 Failing to meet the duty cannot be justified and is always unlawful.

 An employer is under a duty to make reasonable adjustments for a job applicant or employee with a disability if the following conditions apply:

 - the person with a disability is at a large disadvantage compared to people who do not have a disability